manuel-valles/nestjs-fundamentals-guide/README.md

   - Each application has at least one module, a **root module**.
 The root module is the starting point Nest uses to build the application graph (the internal data structure Nest uses to resolve module and provider relationships and dependencies).
   - Modules are strongly recommended as an effective way to organize your components.
 Thus, for most applications, the resulting architecture will employ multiple modules, each encapsulating a closely related set of capabilities.
   - To create a module using the CLI, simply execute the command `$ nest g module coffees`.

+  ### 2.4.
+Data Transfer Objects

+  - A DTO (Data Transfer Object) is an object that defines how the data will be sent over the network.
+We could determine the DTO schema by using TypeScript interfaces, or by simple classes.
+Interestingly, it is recommended using classes since they are part of the JavaScript ES6 standard, and therefore they are preserved as real entities in the compiled JavaScript.
+On the other hand, since TypeScript interfaces are removed during the transpilation, Nest can't refer to them at runtime.
+This is important because features such as Pipes enable additional possibilities when they have access to the metatype of the variable at runtime.
+  - To create a DTO using the CLI, simply execute the command `$ nest g class coffees/dto/create-coffee.dto --no-spec`.
+Creating this file within a dedicated `/dto` directory in 'coffees' folder is a great application convention to get into not only for other DTO's but also for similarly group, such as interfaces and entities.
+All grouped within their associated module.
+  - One other great best practice with DTO's is marking all of the properties as `readonly` to help maintain immutability.
+  - `$ yarn add class-validator class-transformer`

+    #### 2.4.1.
+Validating Input Data with DTOs:

+    - It's a common best practice for any back end to validate the correctness of data being sent into our applications, and it's even more ideal if we can automatically validate these incoming requests.
+NestJS provides the **ValidationPipe** to solve this exact problem.
+The ValidationPipe provides a convenient way of enforcing validation rules for all incoming client payloads.
+    - Implementation:
+      - `@ main.ts`:
+        ```ts
+        app.useGlobalPipes(new ValidationPipe());
+        ```
+      - `$ yarn add class-validator class-transformer`
+    - NestJS provides several utility functions as part of the package `@nestjs/mapped-types`: `$ yarn add @nestjs/mapped-types`. _PartialType_ function is really helpful because not only marks, all the fields is optional (no more duplicate code!), but it also inherits all the validation rules applied via decorators, as well as adds a single additional validation rule to each field the `@IsOptional()` rule on the fly.